Checking Continuous Stochastic Logic against Quantum Continuous-Time Markov Chains: Preliminaries

-which satisfies the trace preservation condition as $\lim_{\Delta t \to 0} \sum_{j=0}^m \mathbf{E}_j^\dag(\Delta t) \mathbf{E}_j(\Delta t)=\id$.
-Conversely, for a given quantum operation, we can construct a Lindblad master equation induced by it.
+For the given quantum operation~\eqref{eq1}, those linear operators $\LL_j$ ($j>0$) are determined by $\EE_j$ and the Hermitian operator $\HH$ is determined by $\EE_0$.
+Conversely, once we are given the operators $\LL_j$ ($j>0$) and $\HH$, the quantum operation~\eqref{eq1} are also determined.
 It entails that the Lindblad master equation is the most general type of Markovian and time-homogeneous master equation describing (generally non-unitary) state evolution that preserves the laws of quantum mechanics, i.e., complete positivity and trace-preservation.
+Interested readers can refer to~\cite[Section~3.5]{Pre15} for more physical explanations about the state evolution.